nipy/nibabel/doc/source/devel/data_pkg_discuss.rst

 * A Debian distribution is a label - such as 'unstable' or 'lenny' - that refers to a set of package revisions that go together.
 We have no equivalent.
 * A Debian *repository* is a set of packages within a distribution that go together - e.g. 'main' or 'contrib'.
-Again we have no equivalent.
+We probably don't have an equivalent (unless we consider Debian's repository as being like a very large package in our language).
 * A Debian source is a URI giving a location from which you can collect one or more repositories.
 For example, the line: "http://www.example.com/packages stable main contrib" in a "sources.list" file refers to the *source*